cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-instructor.md

 ## Learning Objectives

 The Historical Culinary Recipe activity was conceived as one session at the start of a semester-long course.
+INSERT LINK HERE TO SYLLABUS ONCE IT IS IN THE RTC.
 This assignment works well as a way into the methodology, but could be expanded into a series of sessions on different kinds of food, cookbooks across time, or the material culture and textual world of cookery.
 It raises questions about tacit knowledge,